MicrosoftLearning/mslearn-fabric/Instructions/Labs/01-analyze-spark.md

     ```

 2. Run the code and observe that it displays a bar chart using the seaborn library.
-3. Add a new code cell to the notebook, and enter the following code in it:
+3. Modify the code as follows:

     ```Python
     import seaborn as sns